Click Here : Official FIFA Beach Soccer Rules

 No additions, substitutions or deletions may be made to your roster after you hand in your final roster at Check-In.

 Bring your own uniforms.
 These can include customized jerseys, t-shirts or tank tops appropriate for a family beach.
-If no distingushing clothing can be found, one team will be supplied scrimmage vests by the Pro-Am Beach Soccer Tournament.
-Numbers and names are NOT mandatory. *Keep in mind the climate on a beach varies*
+If no distinguishing clothing can be found, one team will be supplied scrimmage vests by the Pro-Am Beach Soccer Tournament.
+Numbers are mandatory. *Keep in mind the climate on a beach varies* * Note: Teams progressing from Qualifier to Nationals Numbers and “Names” are mandatory.

 No jewelry of any kind is allowed.
 This includes watches, earrings, etc. No players with casts, air-splints, or metal splints of any kind will be allowed to participate.